cipherswami/termux-superuser/README.md

 # Termux Superuser
-Runs Android su with all Termux binaries included in superuser mode (implies: we will be able to run binaries nano in su)
+Runs Android su with all Termux binaries included, in superuser mode.
+Which implies you can run binaries like nano vim in su mode.
 [Rooted Andriod]

 # Motive